 My Master’s thesis adopted an IRT approach to studying DIF of the Well-being scale and the Curiosity scale from the Comprehensive Personality Scale (CPS; Wang, 2013), using data collected from China and the United States.
 A dominance IRT model (i.e., SGR) and an ideal point model (i.e., the GGUM) were applied to the data, and within the Null Hypothesis Significance Testing (NHST) paradigm, the constrained and the free baseline approaches along with the log-likelihood ratio (LR) test were adopted to examine DIF.
 Also, a DIF effect size measure (Nye, 2011) was used in order to obtain DIF magnitude, and compensate for the oversensitivity to large samples of the NHST paradigm.

 Thanks to this project, I am now proficient in using MULTILOG, GGUM2004, and MCMC GGUM for item calibration, and in R programing for a variety of IRT analyses, including running packages for DIF detection (e.g., “lordif”, “difR”), data generation based on different IRT models, writing functions that automatically generate syntax for MULTILOG and GGUM2004, and calling from R external IRT programs to run automated analyses such as the constrained baseline and the free baseline modeling.
 I’m also very familiar with MODFIT, the Excel macro for computing the fit for IRT models, and I am able to quickly get model fit computed from it and give accurate interpretation of the results for various IRT models (e.g., 2PL, 3PL, SGR, GGUM…).
-I have no problem evaluating item features and qualities based on the ICCs, as in the course of working on my thesis, I saw and interpreted over a hundred of them, for the purpose of recognizing non-discriminant items, unfolding items, and negative items.
+I have no problem evaluating item features and qualities based on the ICCs, as in the course of working on my thesis, I saw and interpreted over a hundred of them, for the purpose of recognizing non-discriminating items, unfolding items, and negative items.
 Last but not least, I am also capable of transforming MATLAB code to R code, as I did with the MATLAB syntax for the DIF effect size measure.

 The PISA project